benjaminkamya/DockAssist/README.md

-# LigandScout — Ligand Pre-Screening for Molecular Docking
+# DockAssist — Ligand Pre-Screening for Molecular Docking

-LigandScout is a Python command-line tool that accepts a ligand by compound name, SMILES, PubChem CID, or PDB chemical component code.
+DockAssist is a Python command-line tool that accepts a ligand by compound name, SMILES, PubChem CID, or PDB chemical component code.
 It resolves the molecular structure, calculates RDKit descriptors, applies Lipinski-style checks, and reports potential ligand-level concerns before molecular docking.

 ## Input methods